TheBookKnight/udacity-lessons/Machine Learning for Trading/6 Histograms and Scatter Plots/README.md

 ## Script to run create histograms and scatter plots

-Run the script _compute-global-stats.py_.
+Run the script _plot-histograms.py_.

 ### How to run (with example)

 1. `cd` into this subdirectory
 2. Run `pipenv install <LIBRARY>` to install script dependencies
-3. Run `pipenv run python compute-global-stats.py` to run script
+3. Run `pipenv run python plot-histograms.py` to run script